Procfile

 file, take a look here.

-Once the porter.yaml
+porter.yaml

 file is ready and is present in the root folder of your repository, you can simply link up your repository.
 Porter will detect your porter.yaml